autonity/autonity/cmd/netdiag/README.md

 This toolkit is designed to evaluate and diagnose network reliability within a real-world context, aiming in the long-run to serve as a comprehensive testing framework for sophisticated network propagation methodologies.
 At present, it operates by establishing a cluster of DevP2P nodes that execute a bespoke protocol developed specifically for network diagnostics.
-Those nodes are remotely controlled by a supervisory program that facilitates the dispatch of on-demand requests through RPC.
+Those nodes are remotely controlled by a supervisory program that facilitates the dispatch of on-demand p2p protocol messages through RPC.

 ## Usage
 ### Requirements: